rgreenblatt/cs1690_handout/mthreads-(spring-2020).md

 Handing In
 ==========

-To hand in your finished assignment, please run this command while in the directory containing your code:
+To hand in your project please refer to the [[Github and Gradescope guide|Github-and-Gradescope]].
-`/course/cs1670/bin/cs1670_handin mthreads`.
 Remember to include a README that briefly describes any important design decisions you made and mentions known bugs!